Shigmo

-Shigmo, or Shishirotsava is a spring festival celebrated in the Indian state of Goa, where it is one of the major festivals of the Hindu community.
+Shimgo, or Shishirotsava is a spring festival celebrated in the Indian state of Goa, where it is one of the major festivals of the Hindu community.
 It is also celebrated by Konkani diaspora and Indian festival of Holi is part of it.

 Etymology

-The Konkani word Śigmō comes from the Prakrit word Suggimaho and the Sanskrit Sugrishmaka.
+The Konkani word śigmō comes from the Prakrit word suggimaho which in turn is derived from the Sanskrit word sugrīṣmaka.

 Shigmo now

 In recent years the state government has supported public Shigmo parades consisting of traditional folk and street dancers and elaborately built floats depicting scenes from regional mythology and religious scenes.
 Meanwhile, Shigmo festivals also continue in various rural parts of Goa, spanning over a fortnight, with different days earmarked for celebrations in different areas.
 This festival is celebrated around March each year.
 It is linked to the Hindu lunar calendar, hence its date according to the Gregorian calendar varies.

 Variations

 There are two variants of Shigmo festival: Dhakto Shigmo ("small Shigmo") and Vhadlo Shigmo ("big Shigmo").
 Dhakto Shigmo is generally celebrated by farmers, the labour class and the rural population, while Vhadlo Shigmo is of greater consequence and is celebrated by everyone together.